Junior Developer Pipeline AI Crisis: The Narrowing Pyramid

 The AWS response focuses on technical controls—encryption, the Nitro System preventing employee access, and hardware security modules.
 These are important safeguards, but they don’t address the core legal issue.
 If a U.S. court orders Amazon.com Inc. to produce data, technical barriers become legal obstacles the parent company must overcome, not protections.

-Europe’s Broader Response: The Cloud and AI Development Act
+Europe’s European Sovereign Cloud Strategy: The Cloud and AI Development Act

 AWS’s launch comes as Europe finalizes its own legislative response.
 The EU Cloud and AI Development Act, expected in Q1 2026, aims to strengthen Europe’s autonomy over cloud infrastructure and data.
 As Christoph Strnadl, CTO of Gaia-X, explains: